Silwad: Culture

+Dried figs (قطّين) are a traditional food product produced in Silwad.
+The figs are prepared seasonally by splitting fresh figs and sun-drying them, brushing them with oil, and stringing them into garlands for storage.
+Historically, dried figs formed part of household food reserves.
+Journalistic accounts describe the practice as declining, citing reduced fig cultivation, changing dietary patterns, and economic challenges.

 Demographics

 According to the estimates of Silwad Association in Jordan the population of the people of Silwad in Diaspora exceeds 25,000 (1996 estimates).
 Among these, 8,000 reside in Silwad.
 There are about 8,000 Palestinians from Silwad in Kuwait, and there are also some in North and South America, especially Brazil.